DrChenHeng/HomePage/content/home/experience.md

       Responsibilities include:

         * Collected, integrated and processed the submission
-        * Integrated and reviewed the discussion (Q&A part)
+        * Integrated and reviewed the discussion
         * Wrote and edited academic content for Bio-101

 design: